sinanislekdemir/payton/README.md

 pip install pybullet
 ```

-Once bullet physics is successfully installed in the same environment as Payton, it will automatically be activated and you will be able to use basic properties of it.
+Once Bullet Physics is successfully installed in the same environment as Payton, it will be automatically activated and you will be able to use its basic properties.
 Check out the relevant examples.

 ### Optional GTK3 Integration